TeleTrackingTechnologies/forge/README.md

 ## Installation

-> **NOTE:** Befrore moving on make sure the envirnonment variables are set, open a new terminal and run
+> **NOTE:** Before moving on make sure the envirnonment variables are set, open a new terminal and run

 > `echo $PIPX_HOME` or `$env:PIPX_HOME`